The Baoji Municipal People’s Government’s portal website focuses on the announcement of the Baoji City Leading Group (Headquarters) on the adjustment of the epidemic risk level in some areas of the city-breakinglatest.news-Breaking Latest News

 Views:

-According to the relevant regulations of the Joint Prevention and Control Mechanism of the State Council, after a comprehensive assessment by the municipal expert group, the municipal leading group (command) for responding to the new crown pneumonia epidemic has studied and decided that from the date of publication, the city’s 7 high-risk areas will be adjusted to medium-risk areas.
-6 medium-risk areas are adjusted to low-risk areas, specifically:
+According to the relevant regulations of the Joint Prevention and Control Mechanism of the State Council, and after a comprehensive assessment by the municipal expert group, the Municipal Leading Group (Headquarters) on the New Coronary Pneumonia Epidemic Work has decided that, from the date of publication, the city’s 7 medium-risk areas will be adjusted to low-risk areas.
+Specifically:

 1. Building 5, Ruixiang Garden Community, Xinfu Road West Community, Xiguan Street Office, Jintai District;